timnarr/valley-vscode/README.md

 **Features like search or Git have their own color palette and are consistent in their use.
 For example, all search-related colors are consistently yellow.**

 ![Valley search editor](https://github.com/TimGr/valley-vscode/blob/master/screenshots/valley-vscode-editor-search.png?raw=true)

+## 🎨 Color Palette
+You can explore Valley's color palette on [calcolor.co](https://calcolor.co/palette/915560412).

 ## 👤 Personalization
 If something does not look the way you want it to, feel free to overwrite it via user settings and give Valley your own personal touch.
 For more Information see the Visual Studio Code docs for ["Customizing a Color Theme"](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme).